Here's What the Candidates Said During Thursday's Dramatic Democratic Presidential Debate

 The most dramatic moment of the evening was arguably when Harris confronted Biden about his opposition to a busing plan to integrate segregated schools, noting that the issue impacted her personally as a child.

-The evening came just one night after the debates kicked off with Sen. Elizabeth Warren, Julián Castro and Sen. Cory Booker
+The evening came just one night after the debates kicked off with Sen. Elizabeth Warren, Julián Castro, Sen. Cory Booker and others.

 Here is a partial transcript of the second night of the first 2020 Democratic debate, which will continue to be updated: